NSHipster/articles/2019-05-06-image-resizing.md

   according to Apple's
-  [_Performance Best Practices section of the Core Image Programming Guide_](https://developer.apple.com/library/mac/documentation/graphicsimaging/Conceptual/CoreImaging/ci_performance/ci_performance.html#//apple_ref/doc/uid/TP30001185-CH10-SW1), you should use Core Graphics or Image I/O functions to crop and downsampling images instead of Core IMage.
+  [_Performance Best Practices section of the Core Image Programming Guide_](https://developer.apple.com/library/mac/documentation/graphicsimaging/Conceptual/CoreImaging/ci_performance/ci_performance.html#//apple_ref/doc/uid/TP30001185-CH10-SW1), you should use Core Graphics or Image I/O functions to crop and downsampling images instead of Core Image.
 - Unless you're already working with **`vImage`**, the extra work necessary to use the low-level Accelerate APIs probably isn't justified in most circumstances.